-This is the final course in the Homeland Security and Emergency Preparedness completer.
+This college level course is the final course in the Homeland Security and Emergency Preparedness completer.
 Students will apply the knowledge and skills acquired in previous courses in authentic ways to complete an individualized senior project.
-The project will involve intense problemsolving and research in a student selected career-focused area.
+The project will involve intense problem-solving and research in a student selected career-focused area.
 Experiences may include but are not limited to research projects, extensive portfolios and work-based learning opportunities.
 Projects and portfolios will be presented for review and critique.